Amed Rosario Player Props: Guardians vs. Athletics

 Amed Rosario At The Plate

-- Rosario is batting .248 with 11 doubles, four triples, a home run and 17 walks.
+- Rosario has 12 doubles, four triples, a home run and 17 walks while batting .255.

+- He has homered in one of 65 games, and in 0.4% of his plate appearances.

-- Rosario has driven in a run in 15 games this year (23.4%), including two games with multiple runs batted in.
+- In 16 games this season (24.6%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.